cfss-fa19/hw01/README.md

 Hello world!

 I am David, a MAPSS student looking to concentrate in Comparative Human Development, and even **more** specifically than that, adolescent development.
-I am originally from [Florida](https://time.com/4214021/florida-man-throws-alligator-into-wendys-drive-thru-window/), went to school in [Tennessee](https://www.espn.com/college-football/recap?gameId=333272633) (just not *at* Tennessee), and had been living in [California](https://www.youtube.com/watch?v=uqSKl7sdUa8) for the past 4 years.
+I am originally from [Florida](https://time.com/4214021/florida-man-throws-alligator-into-wendys-drive-thru-window/), went to school in Tennessee - just not *at* Tennessee ([hint](https://www.espn.com/college-football/recap?gameId=333272633)), and have been living in [California](https://www.youtube.com/watch?v=uqSKl7sdUa8) for the past 4 years.

 #### Things I Like
 * Improv comedy